szynl/Notes/Linux/Notes.md

 `-n` - show line number where a match was found

 ### Process Management
+A **daemon** is a background process in Linux (or Unix-like systems) that runs independently of user interaction and usually starts during system boot-up or when needed.
+Daemons are typically used to perform system-level tasks or provide services without user intervention.

 `kill <pid>` - kill a process specified by its id
 `pkill <name>` - kill a process specified by its name